Consensys/ethsigner/docs/Reference/EthSigner-CLI.md

 ### port

 Port of the Hashicorp Vault server.
+Default is 8200.

 ```bash tab="Syntax"
 --port=<serverPort>